SteeltoeOSS/Documentation/docs/docs/v2/logging/dynamic-logging-provider.md

 ### Configure Settings

 As mentioned earlier, the Steeltoe Logging provider is a wrapper around the Microsoft Console logging provider.
 Consequently, you can configure it the same way you would the Microsoft provider.
-For more details on how this is done, see the section on [Log Filtering](https://learn.microsoft.com/aspnet/core/fundamentals/logging/#how-filtering-rules-are-applied).
+For more details on how this is done, see the section on [Apply log filter rules in code](https://learn.microsoft.com/aspnet/core/fundamentals/logging/#apply-log-filter-rules-in-code).

 ### Add Logging Provider